glenliu/glenliu.github.io/finance/cfa/level3/SS5-6 PWM.md

 - Tax avoidance
 - Tax reduction
 - Wealth transfer taxes

+### Legal

+Most common: personal trust and foundation
+- revocable: grantor/trustee have control
+- irrevocalbe: grantor no longer has control

+Family foundations are another vehicle, similar to the irrevocable trust, used to transfer family assets to future generations

+### Uniquess

+- Special investment concerns (e.g., socially responsible investing).
+- Special instructions (e.g., gradually liquidate a holding over a period of time).
+- Restrictions on the sale of assets (e.g., a large holding of a single stock).
+- Asset classes the client specifically forbids or limits based on past experience (i.e., position limits on asset classes or totally disallowed asset classes).
+- Assets held outside the investable portfolio (e.g., a primary or secondary residence).
+- Desired bequests (e.g., the client intends to leave his home or a given amount of wealth to children, other individuals, or charity).
+- Desired objectives not attainable due to time horizon or current wealth.

 ## j prepare and justify an investment policy statement for an individual investor;